quintontcampbell/50-in-50/README.md

 ### Description

 This project is practice in the basics.
-Nothing beats out good fundamentals.
+Nothing beats good fundamentals.

-Based on the Udemy Course "50 Projects In 50 Days - HTML, CSS $ JavaScript" by Brad Traversy and Florin Pop